All Episodes

 Do you like your car?

-I mean, that that list that petroleum creates.
+I mean, that list that petroleum creates.

-Oh, it's it's it's massive.
+Oh, it's massive.

-One needs to be out and on everybody's bumper or rear window, because it's like you people are brain damaged.
+One needs to be out and on everybody's bumper or rear window because it's like you people are brain damaged.

-It is now that doesn't negate the possibility that one day we'll have a cleaner, cheaper form of energy.
+Now, that doesn't negate the possibility that one day we'll have a cleaner, cheaper form of energy.

 I told you I used to go to this invention convention.